carpentries/lesson-development-training/episodes/15-explanation.md

 ## Reflection Exercise (20 minutes)

-TODO based on
-"Map out the relationships between the LOs, the LEs via which they will be delivered \& those specific items of content (e.g., item A sup- ports LO 1, \& will be delivered using a lecture).
+Map out the relationships between the lesson objectives, the LEs via which they will be delivered and those specific items of content (e.g., item A supports LO 1, \& will be delivered using a lecture).

 - Is there any piece of content that doesn't support any LO(s)?
 - Is there at least one piece of content for each LO?